jp-um/university_of_malta_LaTeX_dissertation_template/README.md

 ### Why are there so many blank pages?

 First, blank pages are only generated with the `twopage` option.
 This is because typesetters don't start new chapters (and abstracts/acknowledgements/etc.) on the *verso* side (left in the western-world) when using both sides of the paper.
 Chapters start on the *recto* side (right), so an empty page is inserted if the chapter start falls on the *verso* side (left).
 The `onepage` option clearly has no empty pages (or has blank pages at the back of each paper, so every *verso* page is empty).
 Note that the page margins are different for the *recto* and *verso* sides in the `twopage` option, this is because of the spline (which is on the right for *verso* and left for *recto*).
 I hope this is clear, I am an amateur typesetter.

+### My supervisor(s) says section X should be named Y.  What should I do?

+It is always counter-productive to **not** listen to your supervisor.
+This is a generic template, and your specific use-case may have different requirements.
+For example, in some departments it is common to have a "Methodology" section instead of the (more experimental) "Materials & Methods".
+Elsewhere, the "Evaluation" section is sometimes merged in the "Results and Discussion" chapter.
+Some faculties require a standard cover page.
+This template is very flexible, and any changes are easy/trivial to make.
+The important thing is to use good judgement and that **you follow your supervisor's advice**.